Clever biomolecular labelling enables identification of immune cells

-Category: Environment Hits: 3Biomolecules regulate the biological functions inside every living cell.
+Category: Environment Hits: 4Biomolecules regulate the biological functions inside every living cell.
 If scientists can understand the molecular mechanisms, then it is possible to detect severe dysfunction.
 At a molecular level, this can be achieved with fluorescent markers that are incorporated into the respective biomolecules.
 Researchers are now able to show that a complex of manganese makes it possible to conveniently label certain biomolecules.

 Read more https://www.sciencedaily.com/releases/2021/06/210607202256.htm